jasonustc/theano-dropout/README.md

 # theano-dropout
-This is code of bernulli dropout, continuous dropout, dropconnect, adaptive dropout under the settings of Hinton's dropout paper.
+This is the code of bernulli dropout, continuous dropout, dropconnect, adaptive dropout under the settings of Hinton's dropout paper.

 [dropout](https://arxiv.org/abs/1207.0580)